Welcome.

 Bouchaud P

 We investigate Amazon’s book recommendation system, uncovering cohesive communities of semantically similar books.
-We identify a large community of recommended books endorsing climate denialism, COVID-19 conspiracy theories and conservative views.
+We identify a large community of recommended books endorsing climate denialism, COVID-19 conspiracy theories, and conservative views.
 This study underscores how even non-personalized recommender systems can have foreseeable negative effects on public health and civic discourse.

 Algorithmic Amplification of Politics and Engagement Maximization on Social Media